Planner

 Our planner is a thorough preview for all of the most frequently asked questions regarding planning, packing and general pre-trip advice.

-Timeframe and Costs Planning a custom safari to East Africa with Enaja Safaris and Tours is a team effort.
-First we determine how long you want to travel.
-A minimum of two weeks is strongly recommended.
-Next we will consider your desired budget.
-Safaris can range from basic (mobile tent with shared facilities and which clients participate in setting up) to classic (5-star luxury lodges, hotels, and bush camps with a full staff to take care of every need).
-Mid-range safaris offer quality lodging with medium sized tents and a service crew to assist.
 Throughout the process we pay close attention to your reasons and motivations for going on the trip.
 Most likely the wildlife will be a main interest (which is easily satisfied in any itinerary), but Africa offers many other wonders and opportunities.
 You might be interested in an action-packed trip (hiking, camping, canoeing, etc.) or in community service experiences.
 In addition, you may wish to focus on art, culture, archaeology, history, or geology.
 Regardless of your interests, we plan your adventure in a way that will maximize your enjoyment, keeping in mind the seasons, migration patterns, geography, and other factors that will affect your experience.

 According to your preferred safari style we will use a combination of commercial flights, bush flights, 4-wheel drive vehicles with private drivers and – if your interests are more adventuresome – some local transport.

-Selecting Camps, Lodges and Hotels Enaja Safaris and Tours combines lodges, hotels, and tented camps so that your experience is unique and consistent with your preferences.
+Enaja Safaris and Tours combines lodges, hotels, and tented camps so that your experience is unique and consistent with your preferences.
 All accommodations offer outstanding service, and many of them are world-renowned.

-With so many fascinating possibilities, there truly is not a bad time to go to East Africa.
+When to Go With so many fascinating possibilities, there truly is not a bad time to go to Africa.
 However, you should be aware that high season is from June to December.
 The rainy seasons and climates of each country vary, affecting the location of animal concentrations.
 Our pre-trip process will take all of this information into account, and we consult with you frequently to assure you the most rewarding trip during the time you travel.

-• Passport and Visa Information
+Passport and Visa Information

-• Currency and Spending Money
+Currency and Spending Money

 VISA and MasterCard are widely accepted, and some places accept American Express.
 Travelers Checks can be exchanged at most of the hotels/lodges/camps for fair exchange rates.
 You will be responsible for your own beverages and personal items such as laundry service, phone calls, souvenirs, and visa fees.

-• Shots and Medications
+Shots and Medications

 If you regularly take any medications, please be sure to take enough for the trip with you and to keep them with you at all times.